explicit09/LINK-X/README.md

 # To generate an answer based on **ALL** chunks
 answer_to_QA_all_chunks("<query>", <path_to_working_dir>)
 ```
+- Outputs an answer based on the supplied Vector DB
 ### 3. Launch the Web Interface for testing RAG
 > Note: Step 1. should be complete for the desired pdf before Step 3.
 ```bash